top of page

 5. Donner Summit in Truckee

 The town of Truckee is about a 20-minute drive from north Lake Tahoe.
-One of the best things to do while visiting Truckee is driving up Donner Pass and checking out the spectacular views from Donner Summit and Rainbow Bridge.
+One of the best things to do while visiting Truckee is to drive up Donner Pass and check out the spectacular views from Donner Summit and Rainbow Bridge.

 6. Stateline Fire Lookout